 Almond milk is a great, gluten-, dairy- and lactose-free alternative to cow’s milk.

-You can buy it ready-made at the shops but it’s not hard to make at home.
+You can buy it ready-made, but it’s not hard to make at home.
 Moreover, this way, you know exactly what goes into it, which with this recipe is simply almonds and filtered water.

 This recipe will keep in the fridge, covered, for three to four days so you can make up bigger batches in advance.
 Simply shake the milk gently before serving to disperse any sediment that may have settled.

-Soak raw almonds in one cup filtered water for 4-8 hours.
+Soak raw almonds in one cup of filtered water for 4-8 hours.

 Drain the almonds of the water and then add to blender.